timhysniu/js-exercises/README.md

 # js-exercises

-Collection of algorithm and data structure implementations in JS
+This is a collection algorithm and data structure implementations in JS.
+Some of these are problems I had to solve on tech interviews before.
+Good luck ;)